hyperledger-solang/solang/docs/language.rst

 -------------------------------

-The Solidity language has a number of built-in variables and functions which give access to the environment or pre-defined functions.
+The Solidity language has a number of built-in variables and functions which give access to the chain environment or pre-defined functions.
 Some of these functions will be different on different chains.

 Block and transaction